ULHPC/tutorials/advanced/OSU_MicroBenchmarks/README.md

 * running `make fetch` will automatically download the archives for the [OSU micro-benchmarks](http://mvapich.cse.ohio-state.edu/benchmarks/) in the `src/` directory
 * you will find the patch file to apply to the version 4.2 in `src/osu-micro-benchmarks-4.2/mpi/one-sided/Makefile.am.patch`
 * The different configuration files for the [MPI generic launcher](https://github.com/ULHPC/launcher-scripts/blob/devel/bash/MPI/mpi_launcher.sh) in `runs/`
-* Some sample output data in `runs/data/
+* Some sample output data in `runs/data/`
+* run `make build` to build teh different versions of the OSU Micro-benchmarks
+* run `make run_interactive` to run the benchmarks, assuming you are in an interactive job
+* run `make run` to run a passive job executing the benchmarks
 * run `make plot` to invoke the [Gnuplot](http://www.gnuplot.info/) script `plots/benchmark_OSU.gnuplot` and generate various plots from the sample runs.